zedr/simple-mailer/README.md

     3.6.
 Choose the name of the Passenger log file, e.g. simple-mailer.log

     3.7.
-Add a new Environment variable, with name `SMTP_HOST` and the host name of your chosen smtp server
+Add a new Environment variable, with name `SMTP_HOST` and the host name of your chosen smtp server, e.g. smtp.example.com

     3.8.
-Add a new Environment variable, with name `SMTP_HOST` and the host name of your chosen smtp server, e.g. mail.smacznykaseksuwalki.com
+Add a new Environment variable, with name `SMTP_PORT` and the port number of your smtp server, e.g. 465

     3.9.
-Add a new Environment variable, with name `SMTP_PORT` and the port number of your smtp server, e.g. 465
+Add a new Environment variable, with name `FROM_ADDRESS` and the name of your sender email address, e.g. mailer@example.com

     3.10.
-Add a new Environment variable, with name `FROM_ADDRESS` and the name of your sender email address, e.g. mailer@example.com
+Add a new Environment variable, with name `TO_ADDRESS` and the name of your recipient email address, e.g. inbox@example.com

     3.11.
-Add a new Environment variable, with name `TO_ADDRESS` and the name of your recipient email address, e.g. inbox@example.com
+Add a new Environment variable, with name `USE_TLS` and set it to `false` if you don't want secure communication to your SMTP server or it doesn't support it (not recommended)

     3.12.
-Add a new Environment variable, with name `USE_TLS` and set it to `false` if you don't want secure communication to your SMTP server or it doesn't support it (not recommended)

-    3.13.
-Add a new Environment variable, with name `USE_TLS` and set it to `false` if you don't want secure communication to your SMTP server or it doesn't support it (not recommended)

-    3.14.
 Create the Application

 4. Connect via SSH to your Unix Shared hosting environment